 After you download a chalkboard background, you’ll need chalk board fonts and dingbats.
 I’m somewhat of a font ‘hoarder’ and am always adding to my collection.
 There are literally thousands of different fonts and dingbats that will help with the decorating and embellishing your chalk board.
 I get the vast majority of mine from DaFont.
 It’s literally my happy place!

-Below are some of my favorite fonts and dingbats, along with their links to download.
+There are tonnes of sites like DaFont and actionfonts.com that all have free fonts and below are some of my favorite fonts and dingbats, along with their links to download.
 All of which are free for personal use.

 Now that you have everything you’re going to need, the following steps will assist you with PicMonkey.